Heat kernel estimates for Dirichlet forms degenerate at the boundary: Introduction and main results

 \section{Introduction and main results}

 In this paper, we study both conservative and non-conservative purely discontinuous (self-similar) Markov processes in the upper half-space of $\R^d$ with jump kernels of the form $J(x,y)=|x-y|^{-d-\alpha}\sB(x,y)$, $\alpha\in (0,2)$.
-The function $\sB(x,y)$ may tend to 0 when $x$ or $y$ tends to boundary of the half-space, and so the jump kernel may be degenerate.
-The main focus of the paper is to show the existence and continuity of the transition densities of the processes (or the heat kernels of the corresponding non-local operators), and to establish their sharp two-sided estimates.
+The function $\sB(x,y)$ may tend to 0 when $x$ or $y$ tends to the boundary of the half-space, and so the jump kernel may be degenerate.
+Our main focus is to establish sharp two-sided estimates of the transition densities of the processes (or the heat kernels of the corresponding non-local operators).
 Heat kernel estimates for non-local operators have been the subject of many papers in the last twenty years, see \cite{BKKL19, BGR10, BGR14, CKK11, CKS-jems, CKS14, CK03, CK08, CKW20a, CKW21, GHH18, GHH} and the references therein.
 In all of the papers mentioned above, the function $\sB$ is assumed to be bounded between two positive constants, which can be viewed as a uniform ellipticity condition for non-local operators.
 To the best of our knowledge, the current paper is the first one to study sharp two-sided heat kernel estimates when the jump kernel is degenerate.
 Boundary Harnack principle and sharp two-sided Green function estimates for purely discontinuous Markov processes with degenerate jump kernels, which can be viewed as the elliptic counterpart of results of the current paper, have been recently obtained in \cite{KSV-jump, KSV-Green, KSV-nokill}.

 The first type of processes we look at are conservative jump processes on $\overline{\R}^d_+:=\{x=(\wt{x}, x_d): \wt{x}\in \R^{d-1}, x_d\ge 0\}$ with jump kernel $J(x,y)=|x-y|^{-d-\alpha}\sB(x,y)$, where the function $\sB(x,y)$ is symmetric, homogeneous, horizontally translation invariant, and is allowed to approach 0 at the boundary at arbitrary fixed polynomial rate in terms of some non-negative parameters $\beta_1, \beta_2, \beta_3, \beta_4$.
 The generator of such a process is the non-local operator